homanchou/xr/book/04-Meetin-Room-Communications.md

 ### Join the Room Channel

-Now we'll integrate parts of the advice in `user_socket.js` into `app.ts`.
-Since app.js is loaded on every page of our website, but we only want the channel to join the room when we're on a URL like `/rooms/:id`.
+Now we'll integrate parts of the advice in `user_socket.js` into `app.ts` to enable joining a room channel.
+We have a slight problem though.
+We don't need to join the room channel from every page of our website.
+We will use the room channel to communicate events only when we are at the URL `/rooms/:room_id`.
 My solution to that is that we'll create a global function called `initRoom` in `app.ts` that we'll then call from the `show.html.heex`.
-This gives us the behavior that I want because that `show.html.heex` template only renders when we're on the rooms `show` CRUD path (when we navigate to a specific room).
+This gives us the behavior that desired because `show.html.heex` template only renders when we're on the rooms `show` CRUD path (when we navigate to a specific room).

 Add the following snippet to `app.ts` after the liveSocket is created.
 This creates an `initRoom` function that will join the `room` channel.
 Notice the function takes two arguments, room_id and user_id which we can pass from the server to the browser.
 This will be useful for knowing who we are.